Honoring Dr. Martin Luther King, Jr. in metro Detroit

 MLK Day Virtual Community Conversation

 The Western Michigan University-Cooley Law School is hosting a community conversation for MLK Remembrance on Tuesday, Jan.
-17 with guest speaker, Robyn McCoy.
+16 with guest speaker, Dr. Joseph Silver Sr, who will speak on maintaining The vision of freedom, justice, and equality.

 Watch Dr. King’s speech in Detroit